 Pension and Other Postretirement Benefit Costs Disclosures.
 In August 2018, the FASB issued ASU No. 2018-14, "Changes to the Disclosure Requirements for Defined Benefit Plans."
 This ASU modifies the disclosure requirements for employers that sponsor defined benefit pension or other postretirement plans by removing and adding certain disclosures for these plans.
 The amendments in this ASU are effective for interim and annual periods beginning October 1, 2020 (Fiscal 2021).
 The guidance shall be adopted retrospectively for all periods presented in the financial statements.
 Early adoption is permitted.
-The Company expects to adopt the new guidance in the fourth quarter of Fiscal 2019.
-The adoption of the new guidance is not expected to have a material impact on the Company's financial statements.
+The Company is in the process of assessing the impact on its financial statement disclosures from the adoption of the new guidance and determining the period in which the new guidance will be adopted.

 Fair Value Measurements Disclosures.
 In August 2018, the FASB issued ASU No. 2018-13, "Changes to the Disclosure Requirements for Fair Value Measurement."
 This ASU modifies the disclosure requirements for fair value measurements by removing, modifying, or adding certain disclosures.
 The amendments in this ASU are effective for annual periods beginning October 1, 2020 (Fiscal 2021).
 The guidance regarding removing and modifying disclosures will be adopted on a retrospective basis and the guidance regarding new disclosures will be adopted on a prospective basis.
 Early adoption is permitted.
-The Company expects to adopt the new guidance in the fourth quarter of Fiscal 2019.
-The adoption of the new guidance is not expected to have a material impact on the Company's financial statements.
+The Company is in the process of assessing the impact on its financial statement disclosures from the adoption of the new guidance and determining the period in which the new guidance will be adopted.

 Derivatives and Hedging.
 In August 2017, the FASB issued ASU No. 2017-12, "Targeted Improvements to Accounting for Hedging Activities."
 This ASU amends and simplifies existing guidance to allow companies to more accurately present the economic effects of risk management activities in the financial statements.
 The amendments in this ASU are effective for the Company for interim and annual periods beginning October 1, 2019 (Fiscal 2020).
 Early adoption is permitted.
 For cash flow and net investment hedges as of the adoption date, the guidance requires a modified retrospective approach.
 The amended presentation and disclosure guidance is required prospectively.
-The Company expects to adopt the new guidance in the first quarter of Fiscal 2020.
-The adoption of the new guidance is not expected to have a material impact on the Company's financial statements.
+The Company is in the process of assessing the impact on its financial statements from the adoption of the new guidance and determining the period in which the new guidance will be adopted.